-As a multi-level Girl Scout troop leader, I often get asked how I cater to the broad spectrum of age ranges.
-Younger girls can’t do everything older girls can, and of course, there are some activities that older girls don’t enjoy as much as younger Girl Scouts.
-Recently, my troop held our annual Girl Scout Christmas Party.
+As a multi-level GS troop leader, I often get asked how I cater to the broad spectrum of age ranges.
+Younger girls can’t do everything older girls can, and of course, there are some activities that older girls don’t enjoy as much as younger girls.
+Recently, my troop held our annual GS Christmas Party.
 This year, our Junior-and-up scouts learned to decorate cupcakes while our Daisies and Brownies played games.

-One of our Girl Scout leaders took a cake decorating class, so she agreed to do a cake decorating session with the girls.
+One of our troop leaders took a cake decorating class, so she agreed to do a cake decorating session with the girls.
 With the help of other leaders, she taught the basics—and the results were pretty and delicious!